Topics included in this article:

 Live Agent Calibration Mode

-The Calibration mode is to establish all the licenses, alert policies, and contact lists are set up properly to make sure the process runs to the customer's experience.
+Calibration Mode is used to ensure all licenses, alert policies, and contact lists are set up properly so that the customer has a seamless experience.
 During this one-week experience, the alarm monitoring review service will be active.
 They will review and verify the alerts and contact the appropriate individuals on the contact list.
 The customer will confirm with Rhombus that everything is working properly before disabling the test mode.

-With this new feature, when an authorized employee enters a location using their badge, it will automatically stop the alarm monitoring.
+Alarm Monitoring can now be disabled when an authorized employee enters a location using their badge.
 This means the first person arriving at the building won’t need to take any additional steps to disable the alarm after entering.

-If turned on, any authorized badge entry will stop monitoring.
+If enabled, any authorized badge entry, or keypad entry, will stop monitoring.
 If monitoring is on a schedule, it will turn back on at the next scheduled start time.
 Monitoring may be manually started at any time.

 Requirements:

-- This feature requires specifically Rhombus Access Control and Alarm Monitoring.
+- This feature requires Rhombus Access Control and Alarm Monitoring.

 - Re-arming the system is not affected by the access grant schedule.
 It still requires either a scheduled monitoring setup or a manual activation via the console, mobile app, or iPad app.